What Are Matcha Butter Cookies?

 Once they’ve been chilling for 30 minutes, place them in the oven on the middle shelf and bake for 12-15 minutes.

-Allow it to cool for about 20-30 minutes, and then decorate as you like!
-I like to dip the tree trunks in chocolate and dust them with powdered sugar for a simple approach, but my wife decorated them this time, and she really went to town.
+Allow them to cool for about 20-30 minutes, and then decorate as you like!
+I usually dip the tree trunks in chocolate and dust them with powdered sugar for a simple approach, but my wife decorated them this time, and she really went to town.

 You can use things like royal icing, different colors of chocolate, sprinkles, etc!
-Why not be extra?
+Why not go all out?
 It’s Christmas after all!

-I recommend storing your matcha Christmas cookies in an airtight container at room temperature and eating them within a week.
-They can also be stored in the freezer in a ziplock bag or similar for up to 2 months.
+Store these matcha Christmas cookies in an airtight container at room temperature and consume them within 1 week.
+They can also be stored in the freezer in a ziplock bag or sealed container for up to 2 months.

 Free Printable Template